alexfernandez/avis-telemetry/docs/api.md

 **Note**:
 The API will reject measures if they are sent more often than once per second.
-There is currently a size limitation of 8 KB per measure, which can be modified without notice.
+There is currently a size limitation of 1024 bytes per measure, which can be modified without notice.

 ### Get latest measure: `GET devices/:device/measures/latest`